 - If , then no solutions; one circle completely inside the other.

-- If d = 0 and , then infinite number of solutions; circles are coincident.
+- If and , then an infinite number of solutions; circles are coincident.